LambdaGaming/GChroma_Lua_Base/README.md

 &nbsp;

-# Note
- This addon is still in early development, so expect bugs, crashes, performance issues, all that jazz.

-&nbsp;

 # Suggestions/Bugs/Contributions
  If you have a suggestion or want to report a bug, create an issue here or comment on the [workshop page.](https://steamcommunity.com/sharedfiles/filedetails/?id=2297412726) If you would like to contribute to this addon or the binary module, please read the [contributing guidelines](https://lambdagaming.github.io/contributing.html) before creating a pull request.